JolivetLab/Modified-axon-model/README.md

 # Myelinated Axon Model

-Simulation of the myelinated axon (by Lee Cossell and David Attwell (https://www.ucl.ac.uk/biosciences/departments/npp/people/da)).
+Simulation of the myelinated axon by Lee Cossell and David Attwell.
+Includes adaptations to include Juxtaparanodes (for cortical axons) and their associated K+ channels as part of my Master's Thesis Research.

 ## Getting Started